tianyanggao/capstone-project/README.md

-# capstone-project skills assessment preparation
+# Capstone-project skills assessment preparation
 # Synopsis

 This project aims to build a file upload server using node.js that allow user to upload images and response with the link to access the image.The two objectives are followed: